movinalot/fortinet-flexvm/README.md

   - reactivate - Reactivate a VM entitlement after being stopped
   - token - Regenerate token for a VM
   - points by serial number - Get point usage for a VM by serial number
-  - points by config id - Get point usage for VMs by config id
+  - points by config ID - Get point usage for VMs by config ID